 Recommended by: Sinead from Map Made Memories

 If you are visiting the south rim of The Grand Canyon, Maswik Lodge is a great option for family accommodation.
 The 250 room complex is prettily located in a Ponderosa pine forest just 1/4 mile from the canyon edge.
 You can easily walk to the rim, drive or catch a free shuttle from the hotel.
 North Side ensuite rooms are the most spacious and offer two queens beds with plenty of room for a rollaway if needed.
 The budget friendly rooms are accessed by outdoor walkways and stairwells.
 There is also a reasonably priced food court on site which is open all day.
-The close proximity of this cosy accommodation enabled us to easily view sunset and sunrise at the Grand Canyon making it an ideal choice for travelling families.
+The close proximity of this cozy accommodation enabled us to easily view sunset and sunrise at the Grand Canyon making it an ideal choice for traveling families.

-Grand Canyon Day Trip
+Grand Canyon Day Trip or Tour Options

 If your family is visiting Las Vegas, Phoenix or Flagstaff, a Grand Canyon day trip is quite possible.
 There are plenty of tours and excursions offered, but it is very doable to make the trip on your own.
 See some options on Grand Canyon day trip ideas below: